They did it again with the trailer for the second half of Season 3. Somewhat disappointingly, fans fell for it.

 Granted, the mere fact that the "death" scene is shown in the trailer is a strong hint that it's a bait-and-switch, since, if it were real, it would be far too important a plot point to be spoiled in the trailer.

-There was also a more recent episode that was hyped as having Metallica as its guest stars.
+There was an episode that was hyped as having Metallica as its guest stars.
 They were only on screen for about thirty seconds.

-The previews and TV guide ad for The Simpsons episode "Fear of Flying" all focused on the Cheers "reunion" (Ted Danson, Rhea Perlman, Woody Harrelson, George Wendt and John Ratzenberger appeared reprising their roles from Cheers).
+The previews and TV Guide ad for the episode "Fear of Flying" all focused on the Cheers "reunion" (Ted Danson, Rhea Perlman, Woody Harrelson, George Wendt and John Ratzenberger appeared reprising their roles from Cheers).
 In actuality, that was an extremely minor throwaway joke that had no bearing on the plot.

 The TV ad for the episode "Helter Shelter" referred to the Simpson family getting a reality show, then a scene that showed Homer on a toilet that fell through the ceiling and saying "Hey, I'm in here!" while a "RECORDING" icon flashed in the corner as if that was part of the reality show.
 Instead, the toilet falling through the floor was home damage that the Simpsons joined a reality show to pay for - and rather than a manic dysfunctional-family based show a la The Osbornes (or Here Comes Honey Boo Boo for modern viewers), it was a parody of PBS's 1900 House called 1890 House, in which The Simpsons had to live as it it were 1890.

-SpongeBob is a well-known example.
-The previews for the hour-long SpongeBob SquarePants episode "Truth or Square?" featured Spongebob saying "Remember the day Sandy and I got married?" and shows the other characters reacting with shock, making it look like the episode is about Spongebob and Sandy getting married secretly.
+The previews for the hour-long episode "Truth or Square?" featured Spongebob saying "Remember the day Sandy and I got married?" and shows the other characters reacting with shock, making it look like the episode is about Spongebob and Sandy getting married secretly.
 In reality, the episode is just about the characters getting lost in the Krusty Krab and having random flashbacks about different things.
 Spongebob and Sandy getting married is just one of those flashbacks, it is only shown for about a minute, and it turns out that Spongebob and Sandy are just getting married in a play.
+The commercials also said that Mr. Krabs would finally reveal the Krabby Patty secret formula.He didn't.

-"Best Day Ever" is probably the worst offender of this practice.
-It was hyped up to the point where viewers are expecting something spectacular and even had a 100 EPISODE MARATHON leading up to it.
+"Best Day Ever" was hyped up to the point where viewers were expecting something spectacular and even had a 100 EPISODE MARATHON leading up to it.
 When we finally saw it, it was just a standard-length 11-minute episode with a story that's not even special-worthy.
-This episode went on to become one of the most disappointing SpongeBob episodes of all time.

 Promos for "Atlantis Squarepantis" totally left out the fact that the episode is a musical.